rmac-silva/DnDYonder/readme.md

 ## Known Issues
 - BUG!
 There's no feedback when you create an item with no name.
 Add form validation to item creation.
 This includes verifying that the item doesn't already exist (itemCache).
 Not sure if this is still valid.
 - BUG!
 No feedback when WikiDot item fetching fails.
 - BUG!
+Starting equipment selection is buggy.
+If you select equipment, then change class, then change back, the previously selected equipment is still selected and adds on top of the new class equipment.
+- BUG!
 Can select multiple skill proficiencies when creating a character.

 # Changelog
-- Added HTTPS
-- Changed how the backend was run, now run main.py from src folder.

-## Mobile Version & Visual Revamp
+## Visual Revamp
-- Make the frontend responsive for mobile devices.
-- Make the WikiDot fetching buttons more consistent.
+- Revamp the creation menus to be more user friendly.

+## Improve WikiDot fetching
+- Add a loading spinner when fetching items from WikiDot.
+- Add a fetch for classes.